VyTrg/VyTrg/README.md

 # 👋 Hello!
 I'm Trương Thị Tường Vy

 I'm currently a **third-year student majoring in Information Technology** at the **Posts and Telecommunications Institute of Technology (PTIT), Ho Chi Minh City Campus**.
-With a strong passion for **Artificial Intelligence, Web Development**, and **Cybersecurity**, I am actively building a solid technical foundation through academic projects, self-learning, and collaborative work.
+With a strong passion for *Web Development**,  I am actively building a solid technical foundation through academic projects, self-learning, and collaborative work.

 ---